aviv82/aviv.github.io/planning/follow-up-interview.md

 ### personal details

 - has 1 child, not interested in having more children
+- went 'opposite way' in terms of career destination

 ### personal strengths in regards to technology